 Précis: Whenever we look up into a clear night sky, often someone will say, “It goes on forever.”
 As children we learned to accept the infinitude of space and time.
 It is deeply ingrained within our thought structures.
 The problem is that this perception, in light of the base-2 exponentiation from the Planck units to the age and size of the universe, is probably not quite right.

 History.
 Alchemist Isaac Newton was an experimenter and he made mistakes.
 He used trial and error.
 When he described space and time, I believe he was off the mark.
 Though a genius, he was overly sure of himself and was often arrogant and condescending.
-Perhaps his penultimate contribution to our universe of knowledge is his sense of space-time and the infinite.
+One of his many contribution to our universe of knowledge is his sense of space-time and the infinite.
 These lasting imprints, however, were only partially right.

 Infinity: Newton was confused about the nature of infinity.
 And, his confusion became our confusion; and, it has become the world’s confusion.
 Infinity to this day remains a problem for many in the academic community because it is too often interlaced with theological and religious language.
 The God wars between the arrogant among religious thinkers have caused many intellectuals to avoid religious language.
 A possible resolution to that conundrum is to use those terms that describe the universals and constants that originate in mathematics and science.
 Those terms should capture facets, a certain essence, that is part of both the finite and the infinite.

 Three Faces of Infinity.
 Though most of these studies on this website are of the finite, the infinite has a substantial, abiding and fundamental role.
-The infinite describes a never-ending, never-repeating perfection or completeness or a wholeness that is not fundamentally part of the finite.
+The infinite describes a never-ending, never-repeating perfection or completeness or a wholeness, given within the sphere and pi, that is not fundamentally part of the finite.
 Within these studies the infinite is defined as continuity, that which creates order, sequences, and the nature of time.
 The infinite is symmetry, that which creates the foundations of relations, of balance and of the nature of space.
 And, the infinite is defined as harmony, that which creates dynamics, and creates a space-time moment.
 The use of religious or theological language and concepts is left to each reader. .

 These three simple postulations about form-and-function assume a panoply of necessary-and-abiding transformations.
 When we look into the clear night sky, we “see” only as far as today’s transformations within this expanding universe. .